-These three simple ways to boost your immunity will help ensure your body gets the rest it needs, so you can stay healthier for longer and give yourself the best chance to fight off diseases this season.
+Here are three simple ways to boost your immunity and help ensure your body gets the rest it needs, so you can stay healthier and give yourself the best chance to fight off illness this season.

 Boost your Diet

-Make sure you include some immune-boosting foods into your diet.
-Foods that help your immune system function properly are spinach, yogurt, garlic, broccoli, almonds, and ginger.
-These foods work because they contain vitamins and minerals needed to help your body build up its immunity.
-By giving your body the right help, your immune system can have the nutrients it needs to boost your protection from illness.
+Another idea is to add foods to your diet that can help your immune system function properly, including spinach, yogurt, garlic, broccoli, almonds, and ginger.
+These foods are thought to be beneficial because they contain vitamins and minerals that can help your body build up its immunity.
+Foods with healthy fats such as olive oil, salmon, and chia seeds can also help boost immunity by reducing inflammation.
+By giving your body the right help and balancing a healthy diet plus a healthy amount of sleep, your immune system can have the nutrients it needs to boost your protection from illness.

-Who knew that your immune system worked directly with your brain while you sleep?
-Through understanding this complex system and providing your body with the sleep, stress removal, and fuel it needs, you’ll be improving your immunity and getting better rest in no time.
+Sticking with these tips will help you sleep better, and in return, you’ll be better prepared to fight off germs and viruses.
+Through understanding this complex system and providing your body with the sleep, stress reduction, and fuel it needs, you’ll be improving your immunity and getting better rest in no time.